leviceccato/clarity/README.md

 #### Root directory
 The main package is contained in the root.
 It contains the main entrypoint where everything is initialised, including the game state which is also in this folder.
 The state is passed to all Systems so data can be shared.

-#### Assets
+#### Asset
-Built assets that are embedded into the final executable.
+Asset package that contains built assets that are embedded into the final executable.

 #### Component
 Component package holds all Component files.
 Components are data buckets that are included in an Entity.